SouravB97/BasicCPU/README.md

 The perl assembler supports standard assembly syntax.
 It gets the list of opcodes and their corresponding value from $STEM/design/instruction_set.vh It parses the asm file (<filename>.asm) multiple times and generates the object file at $STEM/asm_programmes/compiled_hex/<filename>.hex
-This assembler supports preprocessor directives, as well as.
-So it can be used to assemble more complex programmes, like ($STEM/asm_programmes/fibonacci_save.asm)
+This assembler supports preprocessor directives, so it can be used to assemble more complex programmes, like ($STEM/asm_programmes/fibonacci_save.asm)
 It supports the following assembler directives and C-style macros:
 #define, #orig, #db
 It supports labels, which can be used in jump instructions:
 Ex:

 	loop: lsh
 		jncar loop
 	hlt